Campaign finance in the United States: Super wealthy donors

+Political donations from the growing number of billionaires and their immediate families has increased dramatically since 2004, with Republicans receiving a sharp increase in 2024 compared to Democrats.

-Money from Billionaires and other super wealthy people comprises a disproportionate share of campaign financing in the United States.
+Money from billionaires and other super wealthy people comprises a disproportionate share of campaign financing in the United States.

 Examining one slice of the campaigning season—Summer 2015 of the 2016 presidential campaign cycle—the donations of fewer than 400 super wealthy families comprised nearly half of all publicly disclosed presidential campaign financing, according to a New York Times analysis of FEC and Internal Revenue Service (IRS) filings.
 These donors exploit the SuperPAC loophole, which bypasses the traditional donation maximum for an individual in any year.
 On the Republican side, just around 130 particularly rich families accounted for more than half of the publicly disclosed presidential candidate campaign financing.
 For several major Republican presidential candidates, a handful of donors and their businesses accounted for most of the donations to the candidate.

 A 2017 study found that "only a small portion of Americans make campaign donations" and that both Democratic and Republican donors "are more ideologically extreme than other partisans, including primary voters.
 With respect to why individuals contribute, we show that donors appear responsive to their perception of the stakes in the election."

 Another 2017 study found that relatively unpopular industries (which depending on the political situation may include fossil fuels, banking, etc.) provide larger contributions to candidates.
 The authors of the study argue that this is because candidates lose voter support when they are associated with unpopular industries and that the industries therefore provide larger contributions to compensate for this loss of support.

 A 2022 study found that billionaires are increasingly using their personal wealth and that of corporations they control to, "drown out regular voters' voices and elect hand-picked candidates who further rig the nation's economy — especially the tax system."
 These findings comport with a 2015 report from Northwestern University researchers who found that 82% of U.S. billionaires made financial contributions to political parties or candidates and a third of them "bundled" contributions from others, hosted political fundraisers, or both, focusing primarily on issues of taxes or Social Security, "overwhelmingly, for example, toward repealing the estate tax, reducing capital gains and personal and corporate income taxes, and opposing carbon taxes."